tighten/jigsaw-site/source/docs/compiling-assets.md

 Any time any file changes in your project, Webpack will recompile your assets, and Jigsaw will regenerate your static HTML pages to `/build_local`.

-You can also watch a specific environment by running `npm run local`, `npm run staging`, or `npm run prod`.

 ---

 ### Changing asset locations